 The transport layer introduces a local storage based on a document database.
 In this database all relevant data is persisted or cached.
 In addition to the database, the transport layer takes care of serializing and deserializing data structures.

 Inbound and outbound data must be validated by the transport layer.
 It is responsible for checking the syntactical correctness of all data within the local or communicated data structures.

 All encryption-relevant topics like key handling and signature verification are encapsulated by the transport layer.
 The transport layer communicates in plaintext to the consumers building on top of the transport layer.
-All traffic to the backbone layer is encrypted or “zero knowledge”.
+All traffic to the backbone layer is encrypted or “least knowledge”.

 As the transport layer encapsulates all encryption-relevant topics, keys are generated, used and stored within the transport layer.

 The synchronization between the devices is completely encrypted and works a bit like the communication with other identities.
 When an identity is created, a random synchronization key is generated and used to encrypt and synchronize all local data to the backbone.
 This synchronization key is then shared when onboarding a new device, allowing the new device to have access to the complete (encrypted) history of the identity on the backbone which can then be downloaded and applied.

 Changes on one device are directly synchronized with the backbone and thus communicated to and reflected on other devices.
 The synchronization service (we also call it datawallet service) only adds information to the identity’s history.
 Therefore, enmeshed would even be able to roll back local changes on user errors, as we have a kind of local data versioning across devices with this approach.